Courses

 SPAN 436 — Federico García Lorca

-A study of the life and works of Spanish poet and dramatist Federico García Lorca.
-Through analysis of his poems and plays, as well as his letters and speeches, the seminar will contextualize García Lorca's works within the complex political, social and literary movements during his lifetime.
+This course studies the life and works of Spanish poet and playwright Federico García Lorca.
+Through analysis of his poems and plays, as well as his letters and speeches, the seminar contextualizes García Lorca's works within complex political, social, and literary movements during his lifetime.
 Discussion will focus on the power with which theater and poetry can communicate such vital and controversial human themes as gender identity, political ideology, freedom of self, feminist issues, public behavior and private desires, inequality, death, race and religion.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and SPAN 308 or SPAN 309.
 This course satisfies the Advanced Modern requirement for the Spanish Major.